Barry Farrell

 Barry Farrell (1935 – December 10, 1984) was an American journalist and editor who wrote for magazines.
-He worked for Time, Life and Harper's Magazines in the 1960s and 1970s.
+He worked for Time, Life and Harper's Magazine in the 1960s and 1970s.
 He also wrote a book about Roald Dahl and Patricia Neal entitled Pat and Roald.

 Early life

 Farrell was a native of Seattle, Washington.
 He graduated from the University of Washington in 1956, served in the U.S. Army, and started his writing career at the Seattle Post-Intelligencer.

 Magazine career

 Farrell was hired by Time magazine in 1960, working first in San Francisco then in New York where he became the magazine's music writer.
 He later served as Times correspondent in Paris and became a staff writer for its sister publication Life in 1968, where he wrote a column every other week, alternating with Joan Didion.
 He moved to Los Angeles in the early 1970s where he was West Coast Editor of Harper's.
 He also taught writing, including at the University of California, Santa Barbara.Time cover stories by Farrell included symphony conductor Bruno Walter (1963), jazz pianist Thelonious Monk (1964) and French actress Jeanne Moreau (1965).

 In 1968, he signed the “Writers and Editors War Tax Protest” pledge and refused to pay taxes in protest against the Vietnam War.

 Farrell interviewed Buckminster Fuller for Playboy magazine in February 1972.
 He wrote Pat and Roald, the biographical story of author Roald Dahl and his wife, actress Patricia Neal.
 A collection of his essays, How I Got to Be This Hip, edited by Steve Hawk, was published in 1999.
 He was a close friend of Joan Didion and her husband, John Gregory Dunne.